 Your local Film Society is a link in New Zealand’s only alternative non-profit network of film exhibition.
-As a predominantly voluntary organisation the Film Society plays an important role in bringing a variety of international cinema to this country’s screens.
+As a predominantly voluntary organisation the Film Society plays an important role in bringing a diverse range of international films to this country’s screens.

 With no two Societies offering exactly the same programme, local screenings are drawn from the Film Society’s own extensive collection, in conjunction with a selection of the exciting titles freshly imported this year.

-Film Society membership is available to everyone, entitling you to free admission to all Film Society screenings throughout the year, anywhere in New Zealand.
+Film Society membership is open to everyone, and full membership entitles you to free admission to all Film Society screenings throughout the year, anywhere in New Zealand.
 (Censorship ratings apply to all screenings.)
 Please note that most screenings will be open to members only.
-A variety of membership options are available depending on your area with many Societies offering short-term memberships that allow you to hand pick a sample of what’s on offer.
-Membership in many areas also allows you generous concessions at the NZ International Film Festival, and to local cinemas.
+A variety of membership options are available, depending on your area, with many Societies offering short-term memberships that allow you to select a sample of what’s on offer.
+Full membership also allows you generous concessions at the NZ International Film Festival, and to local cinemas (in some cities).

 Each Film Society is run by a committee of volunteers elected from the general membership at its AGM.
 At the AGM of the NZ Federation of Film Societies, Film Society representatives are elected to the Management Committee.

-Current Management Committee members elected at the 2017 AGM are: Tanya Surrey (President), Helen Marie O'Connell (Vice President), David Jenkinson (Secretary), Alan Collins (Treasurer), Andrea Haines (Past President), Michael McDonnell (NZFFS Programmer), Chris Hormann (Wellington), Andrew Lockett (Auckland), Rik Howes (Palmerston North), Ross Stevenson (Timaru), Adrian Gray (Nelson), David Jenkinson (Co-opted), Jane McKenzie (Co-opted), Peter Goodbehere (Co-opted), Jane McKenzie (Co-opted), David Lindsay (Co-opted).
+Current Management Committee members elected at the 2019 AGM are: Helen Marie O'Connell (President), Chris Hormann (Vice President), Caroline Garratt (Secretary), Alan Collins (Treasurer), Michael McDonnell (NZFFS Programmer), Tanya Surrey (Past President), Andrea Haines (Hamilton), Andrew Lockett (Auckland), Rik Howes (Palmerston North), Ross Stevenson (Timaru), Adrian Gray (Nelson), David Jenkinson (Co-opted), Jane McKenzie (Co-opted), Peter Goodbehere (Co-opted), David Lindsay (Co-opted), Bill Stanford (Co-opted).

 New Zealand Federation of Film Societies